-Family Fears Missing Upstate NY Teen is Victim of Online Predator
+Missing Upstate NY Teen Found in Missouri

 There are a few details on the person who arrived to pick up Cassidy.
 A neighbor contacted the family after seeing a 2008ish green Toyota van while planting hay.
 "It's a green van with out of state plates.
 I think the plates were white and red.
 The driver looks semi small, kind of thin, with longer hair," said the neighbor.

+Search parties have been organized to look for Cassidy or the vehicle she was seen getting into.
+"People are going to all the small towns looking for the van and trying to see if she's still in the area," says Shoemaker.
+"I did receive a call about a sighting in the Ogdensburg area but haven't heard anything from the police yet."

+The family has made calls to several different police agencies.
+"I have contacted 7 different state troopers but we're told we can't file a missing persons report because she's 18, a legal adult, and can come and go as she pleases," Shoemaker explains.
+"They've taken down the information but with the limited information they don't know where to begin looking."

-If anyone has seen Cassidy or the van, they are asked to call Shoemaker at 315-778-1264 or message her on Facebook.
+Cassidy was last seen wearing a brown top and white shorts when she left her home on County Route 4 in Cape Vincent Saturday, August 25th around 2pm.
+If anyone has seen Cassidy or the van, they are asked to call the New York State Police in Alexandria Bay and ask for Investigator Alex Swenson or contact Shoemaker at 315-778-1264 or message her on Facebook.

-Note: UPDATE: Missing Upstate New York Teen Found